antunnitraj/ATLauncher-Offline-Bypass/README.md

 ### Portable ATLauncher
 `PATH_TO_INSTALLATION/configs/`

-After that you can go to that file, open it with a text editor (Notepad) and edit the value that sais "YOUR-USERNAME-HERE" to your desired username
+After that you can go to that file, open it with a text editor (Notepad) and edit the value that sais "YOURUSERNAMEHERE" to your desired username